-Frantic search for survivors after mudslides kill 17 in California
+California mudslides: Officials revise number of missing to 8

 - At least 17 people killed in Santa Barbara County

-- Official: "Our assets are focused on determining if anyone is still alive"
+- Sheriff: "Our assets are focused on determining if anyone is still alive"

-(CNN)Rescuers searched piles of debris for survivors after tons of mud, trees and boulders swept away homes in Southern California this week, killing 17 people.

-Heavy rains sent rivers of mud tumbling down hillsides Tuesday, demolishing homes in the affluent seaside community of Montecito weeks after a massive fire charred the area last month.
+(CNN)Rescuers are frantically combing for survivors Thursday after rivers of mud and boulders crushed homes two days in Southern California's Santa Barbara County, killing at least 17 people, weeks after a massive fire charred the area.

+At least eight people are missing after Tuesday's mudslides in and around the oceanside community of Montecito, officials said.
+An earlier report from county officials that 48 were missing was a "clerical error," the sheriff's office said.

-In addition to the deaths, at least 17 people are unaccounted for, authorities said Wednesday.
-As residents await word on their loved ones, Santa Barbara County Sheriff Bill Brown said the priority is on finding survivors.
+As anxious residents await word on their loved ones, Santa Barbara County Sheriff Bill Brown said the priority is on finding survivors.

-"Right now, our assets are focused on determining if anyone is still alive in any of those structures that have been damaged," Brown told CNN affiliate KCAL.
+"Right now, our assets are focused on determining if anyone is still alive in any of those structures that have been damaged," Brown told CNN affiliate KCAL on Wednesday.

-Crews have completed a primary search of 75% of the debris field, and more than 500 first responders and 10 dogs are looking for victims in Santa Barbara County.

-Rescue workers are using helicopters in a search hampered by blocked roads, and downed trees and power lines.
+Rescue workers are using helicopters in a search hampered by blocked roads and downed trees and power lines.

 Latest developments

-Note: CORRECTION: This story has been updated to reflect the latest number of missing in the mudslides.
-An earlier report of 48 missing was a "clerical error," according to Santa Barbara County officials.